fortiWeb-fortiADC/fortiadc-kubernetes-controller/README.md

 ## Annotation in Service

 >**Warning**
->The FortiADC Ingress Controller version 1.0.x only supports services of type **NodePort**.
-2.0.x supports both NodePort and ClusterIP type.
+>The FortiADC Kubernetes Controller version 1.0.x only supports services of type **NodePort**.
+Starting from 2.0.x, both NodePort and ClusterIP service types are supported.

 |Parameter  | Description | Default |
 |--|--|--|